Heating Element Kits

 Simply screw the element and box on to the fitting.
 The washer, nut, and o-ring supplied with your heating element are not used.
-We recommend using PTFE white teflon tape first to ensure a tight, leak-free fit (see this video).
+We recommend using PTFE white teflon tape on the element threads to ensure a tight, leak-free fit (see this video).

 My kettle has a Tri-Clover (sometimes called Tri-Clamp) fitting for an element.
 How do I attach the heating element?

 Screw the 1" NPS female to Tri-Clover adapter (usually supplied by your kettle manufacturer) to the element as shown in the picture below.
 Then fasten the two Tri-Clover halves together using a clamp.
 The washer, nut, and o-ring supplied with your heating element are not used.
-We recommend using PTFE white teflon tape first to ensure a tight, leak-free fit (see this video).
+We recommend using PTFE white teflon tape on the element threads to ensure a tight, leak-free fit (see this video).